Network-Device-Independent Certification of Causal Nonseparability: Discussion

-Finally, we note that some recent works have also proposed another approach to certify the indefinite causal order in the quantum switch in a device-independent way~\cite{gogioso23,lugt22}.
+Finally, we note that some recent works have also proposed another approach to certify the indefinite causal order in the quantum switch in a device-independent way~\cite{gogioso23,lugt22,lugt23}.
 In the scenario presented in~\cite{lugt22} (also considered in~\cite{gogioso23}), an additional space-like separated party is introduced along with Alice, Bob and Fiona, and an inequality is derived based on the assumptions of ``Definite causal order, Relativistic causality, and Free interventions'' (DRF).
 It is then shown that the correlations generated from a quantum switch in which the control system is entangled with the newly introduced party can violate this ``DRF inequality''.
-Notably, our approach allows us to consider a scenario very close to that of~\cite{lugt22} by transforming a SDI-QI test of a ($P$+$2$+$F$)-partite quantum switch, with only Phil (in the causal past) being given a quantum input, into a NDI test (as briefly considered above, and further discussed in Appendix~\ref{app:sdiqiP2F}).
+Notably, our approach allows us to consider a scenario very close to that of~\cite{lugt22} by transforming a SDI-QI test of a ($P$+$2$+$F$)-partite quantum switch, with only Phil (in the causal past) being given a quantum input, into an NDI test (as briefly considered above, and further discussed in Appendix~\ref{app:sdiqiP2F}).
 It is then interesting to compare the assumptions and conclusions one may draw from these two approaches in which the causal indefiniteness of the quantum switch can be certified in a DI manner (see Appendix~\ref{app:DRF} for further discussion).
 A first important difference is that the approach of~\cite{lugt22}, and the inequality they derive, is not only device-independent, but also theory-independent---like standard causal inequalities, but contrary to our approach.
-Furthermore, while~\cite{lugt22} explicitly introduced some form of no-signalling assumption at the ontological level (``Relativistic causality'') between the new party and those involved in the switch, we did not need such an assumption.
-Instead, we make the simple network structure assumption which implies just the weaker operational notion of no-signalling.
-With a violation of a ``DRF inequality'', the conclusion that there is indefinite causal order can hence be escaped by rejecting this relativistic causality assumption; in our case, one would need to reject entirely the network structure assumption to salvage definite causal order (or, in both cases, one could reject the ``Free interventions assumption'', which we indeed also made implicitly).
+Therefore, while~\cite{lugt22} explicitly introduced some form of no-signalling assumption at the ontological level (``Relativistic causality'') between the new party and those involved in the switch, our approach, being theory-dependent, does not rely on such an assumption.
+Instead, we make the (quantum) network structure assumption, Eq.~\eqref{eq:Pabcd_xyzw_NDI}, which implies immediately the operational notion of no-signalling.
+With a violation of a ``DRF inequality'', the conclusion that there is indefinite causal order can hence be escaped by rejecting this relativistic causality assumption; in our quantum theory-dependent case, one would need to reject our network structure assumption to salvage definite causal order (or, in both cases, one could reject the ``Free interventions assumption'', which we indeed also made implicitly).
 It will be insightful to further investigate the connections between the two approaches, possibly in different scenarios.
-Recall indeed that our approach allows one to turn any SDI-QI certification of causal nonseparability into a NDI one; it would be interesting to see if the approach of~\cite{lugt22} can similarly be made more systematic.
+Recall in particular that our approach provides a systematic way to turn a SDI-QI certification of causal nonseparability into an NDI one; it would be interesting to see if the approach of~\cite{lugt22} can similarly be made more systematic.